gplately.PlotTopologies

 Parameters:

-• lon (float) – Longitudinal coordinate to place pole.
+• lon (float) – Longitudinal coordinate of the pole.

-• lat (float) – Latitudinal coordinate to place pole.
+• lat (float) – Latitudinal coordinate of the pole.

 Return type: